5 Ways to Celebrate Earth Day

 2) Buy better.

 2a) Dropps — plant-based laundry pods and dryer balls that are dye-free, animal-cruelty free and shipped in compostable packaging.
 My friend and fellow planet advocate, Dia, initially introduced me to these sustainable pods and I was so impressed by the products that I decided to become an affiliate as well.
-Click this link and use code DROPPS15 for 15% off your purchase.
+Click this link and use code denelle for 25% off your purchase.

 2b) Reel — 100% Tree-Free Bamboo Toilet Paper & Paper Towels.
 No need to hoard toilet paper anymore with this sustainable subscription option.
-Use this link and enjoy $5 OFF your next purchase.
+Use this link and enjoy 20% OFF a new subscription with code AFFILIATE20.
 Also, new rule: please stop using Charmin; save the trees because your ass really doesn’t need that much cushion.

 2c) Compostable Coffee Pods – my cousin Adam introduced me to San Francisco Bay Coffee Company’s compostable coffee pods (k-cups) upon my arrival to the city by the bay.
 I realize I might get some slack for this suggestion but the coffee is great and the pods are compostable!
 What could possibly be better?
 Read the FAQ.